TrainAsONE/trainasone-connectiq/README.md

 Requirements
 - Garmin device or simulator
-- ConnectIQ 2.x & advanced workouts required for workout download
+- ConnectIQ 2.x, PersistedContent and advanced workouts required for workout download
 - ClientId and ClientSecret from garmin@trainasone.com

 Current functionality